RileyLin/Data-Eng-Practice/aws_startup_sa_interview_prep/phase_1_behavioral_prep.md

 ---

+### Story 10: Unlocking Market Insights with External Data Integration
+- **Situation**: Our sales and product teams were operating with a significant blind spot.
+We had no reliable data on our competitors, and our internal account data was fragmented, making it nearly impossible to identify the right contacts at large companies or to get a single view of our strategic broker relationships.
+This was directly impacting our ability to price competitively and manage key partnerships.
+- **Task**: I took ownership of solving this strategic data gap.
+My goal was to architect a solution that would enrich our internal data with external market intelligence, create a single source of truth for account and broker data, and drive its adoption across the entire company.
+- **Action**: I led this initiative from discovery to delivery.
+First, I partnered with senior sales leaders to define the key business requirements.
+After researching and vetting several external data vendors, I selected two that best fit our needs.
+As the main architect, I translated the business needs into a technical integration plan, designed and built the data pipelines to merge the vendor data with our internal Snowflake warehouse, and worked with the vendors to run a successful POC.
+A critical part of the project was evangelism; I ran technical workshops to show our engineers how to leverage the new competitor data, and I ran separate business workshops to train our sales, product, and marketing teams on how to use the enriched data in their dashboards and strategic planning.
+- **Result**: The project became a core data asset for the company.
+We achieved over **80% adoption** of the new data source within six months.
+The sales team reported a **90% reduction in time** spent on researching accounts and competitors.
+This time savings contributed to a **5% increase in our competitive win rate** in the first year.
+The unified broker view also allowed us to strengthen key partnerships, unlocking an estimated **$2M in new pipeline opportunities**.
+- **Leadership Principles**: Ownership, Think Big, Customer Obsession, Deliver Results, Dive Deep.

+---

 ## 2. Leadership Principle (LP) to Story Matrix

 Use this matrix to quickly select the best story for a given LP and to have a backup ready if you've already used your primary one.